Gi0vak/Jobs-board/README.md

 ## Testing

-To run the test suite for this application, run `npm test` in the `client/` directory.
+To run the test suite for this application, run `npm test` in the root directory.
 This will run all tests using Jest and display the results in the console.